stjudecloud/docs/docs/guides/genomepaint/index.md

 box indicates a set of samples having a particular assay type.
 The number of samples are always printed out for each box.

-The sample columns are sorted by their presence of each assay type, by the order of assays from top to bottom.
+The sample columns are sorted by the presence of each assay type, by the order of assays from top to bottom.
 In the T-ALL case, the samples are first sorted by RNA-Seq, with 267 that have RNA-Seq and 86 without (number not printed).
 Next, WES availability is sorted separately for